Handicap Van & Vehicle Trade-In

 How do I maintain the trade-in value of my vehicle?

 BraunAbility recommends a maintenance appointment every six months on your vehicle.
-Your BraunAbility technician will fully inspect your chassis and conversion components, clean out your ramp mechanisms, and ensure everything is functioning optimally.
+Your BraunAbility technician will fully inspect your vehicle and conversion components, clean out your ramp mechanisms, and ensure everything is functioning optimally.

 Aside from these appointments, your vehicle’s condition is largely influenced by how you use it.
 To lengthen the life and value of your vehicle, do the following: